United States federal judicial district

+American Samoa and Navassa Island are the only United States territories without a designated federal court.
+Federal criminal cases arising in these territories, or outside any federal judicial district, are heard in the district where the defendant is arrested, first brought, last resided, or in the District of Columbia.
+Under this rule, federal criminal cases arising in American Samoa are often heard in the District of Hawaii, and a murder on Navassa Island in 1889 was heard in the District of Maryland.

 Census 1790–1840

 From 1790 to 1840 judicial district offices were responsible for census activities, which were in turn conducted by the United States Marshal Service.
 After the passage of the Census Act of 1840, a central federal census office was established to take charge of census activities.

 List of districts

 Below is a list of the federal judicial districts and the place(s) where each court "sits" (holds trials) in each district.